RoryQo/A-Dual-Approach-to-Modeling-Wine-Quality-Through-Chemical-Composition/README.md

 - **Alcohol and Sulphates** appear as top contributors in both models and are consistent with wine chemistry theory—confirming their robustness.
 - **Volatile Acidity** is also negatively associated with high quality across both approaches.
 - **Citric Acid** and **Sulfur Dioxide** appear in both models but rank lower in influence.
-- **Chlorides** appears important in the GLM due to its scale and statistical significance, but **SHAP revealed minimal actual contribution** in the tree-based model—highlighting the value of using multiple modeling lenses.
+- **Chlorides** Appears important in the GLM due to its scale, but after taking scale into account, a reasonable step in chlorides decreases chances of quality wine by 12.9%.
+Shap also confirms **minimal actual contribution** in the tree-based model—highlighting the value of using multiple modeling lenses.
 - **No interaction terms** emerged as meaningful in XGBoost, and all interaction terms explored in the GLM (e.g., Citric Acid × Sulfur Dioxide, Residual Sugar × pH) were dropped due to multicollinearity and minimal improvement in fit.
 - Importantly, **only one observation was misclassified as a false negative in both models**, showing that the GLM and XGBoost agreed on nearly all borderline cases despite methodological differences.
 - While GLM provides **statistical clarity and coefficient-level insight**, XGBoost allows for **flexibility and robustness to feature correlation**—offering a complementary perspective.